Requirements to begin editing:EFSAdvent v1.2

 To display an actor tick its checkbox.

 To display all the actors for a particular layer, select the layer from the drop down box above the actor list and all actors for that layer will be selected and drawn.

 If you make any changes to an actor's attributes click "Save All" to make the changes permanent.

 You can also select an actor by left-clicking its origin marker(the white square), if you hold down the left mouse button you can drag the actor around the screen to easily reposition it.

 If you mess up any actors you can click "Reload All" to restore the saved actor list.

-The "Add New" adds a new AGBW actor to the end of the actor list.
+The "Add New" adds a new AGBW actor to the current layer.

 Getting your changes into the gameOnce you have finished editing select "File"->"Export.." from the menu, you will be prompted to save any changes which you can do if you want.

 Navigate to the "root\GC4Sword\Boss" folder of the extracted game and save here, replacing the old .arc file of the same name.